Nappolini/Avoova/README.md

 1. Design and implement a clean and minimal UI design for the project with a sidebar NAV
 2. Add JS functionality to reveal the code for each components SASS, JS and HTML
 3. Add in JS functionality for the img sliders
+4. Refactor SASS files to increase readability and modularity